 The way you sit has many ramifications.
 The worst culprits are often office chairs.
 Your workplace should provide a workstation assessment.
 If you haven’t received one, and you think this could be the cause of pain and discomfort then let your boss know.

 Your desk chair should be adjustable and allow you to make changes to height, position and arm rests.
-If it doesn’t provide adequate comfort, then a lumbar support may be the answer.
+If it doesn’t provide adequate comfort, then a may be the answer.
 Also, make sure your feet rest comfortably on the ground.
 If they don’t then request a foot rest.

 Some businesses are now investing in standing desks which allow you to change the position of your work station.
 You can alternate between standing and sitting.